Vansh1610/SQL_Python_Challenges_Stratascratch_Solved/README.md

 ## Repository Structure

-Each folder in this repository corresponds to a different challenge, and inside each folder, you’ll find the solution in either SQL or Python (or both).
-Here’s a summary of the challenges solved:
+Each folder in this repository corresponds to a different challenge, and inside each folder, you’ll find the solution in both SQL and Python.